-- Smoking cessation therapy consists of certain prescription and non-prescription agents. - ➤ Two courses of smoking cessation therapy per Medicaid beneficiary, per year are allowed.
+- Smoking cessation therapy consists of certain prescription and non-prescription agents. - > Two courses of smoking cessation therapy per Medicaid beneficiary, per year are allowed.
 A course of therapy is defined as no more than a 90-day supply (an original order and up to two refills), even if less than a 30-day supply is dispensed in any fill. - If a course of smoking cessation therapy is interrupted, it will be considered one complete course of therapy.
 Any subsequent prescriptions would then be considered the second course of therapy. - > Some smoking cessation therapies may be used together.
-Professional judgment should be exercised when dispensing multiple smoking cessation products. - > Duplicative use of any one agent is not allowed (i.e., same drug/same dosage form/same strength). - > For all smoking cessation products, the beneficiary must have an order.
+Professional judgment should be exercised when dispensing multiple smoking cessation products.

+- Duplicative use of any one agent is not allowed (i.e., same drug/same dosage form/same strength). - ➤ For all smoking cessation products, the beneficiary must have an order.
 A prescription is the terminology for an order of a prescription product.
-A fiscal order refers to an order, which looks just like a prescription written on a prescription blank, for an over-the-counter product. - > NYS Medicaid reimburses for over-the-counter nicotine patches.
-Prescription nicotine patches are not covered.
+A fiscal order refers to an order, which looks just like a prescription written on a prescription blank, for an over-the-counter product. - NYS Medicaid reimburses for over-the-counter nicotine patches.
+Prescription nicotine patches are not covered. - Prescription smoking cessation agents are subject to the Mandatory Generic Drug Program.
+For example, brand name Zyban requires a prior authorization.